Haus2022/Sierra-Chart-Studies/README.md

 # Sierra-Chart-Studies
-Some Sierra Chart Studies I made after rummaging through the tech docs.
+Some Sierra Chart Studies I have created after rummaging through the tech docs.
+I'm trader not a programmer, I use what is here,  no promises.